JRoon-e/AI.KML/README.md

 # AI.KML

-Lightweight automated KML toolkit for:
+KML toolkit for:

-1. Learning and developing with expert KML resources
+1. Learning and developing with good resources
-2. Auto creating and cleaning `.kml` outputs
+2. creating and cleaning `.kml` outputs for demonstration purposes
-3. Applying creative daily overlays that evolve with feedback
+3. Apply creative overlays ti the data that evolve with feedback

 ## Quick start